-- Look at the photographic display. - Watch the PowerPoint of the photographs in the display. - Write down or draw the challenges and how we overcame them. - Write down or draw the successes and how we overcame them. - Write down or draw the thing that was hardest to achieve. - What did we learn from this experience? - What is our next step? - Draw a timeline with the milestone actions listed, and the challenges and successes noted below.
-Above the timeline, also add in the hardto-achieve events with a big star • by the thing that was hardest to achieve.
-(The teacher may have to help with this.) - Brainstorm how we could share this information with others, e.g. board of trustees, whole school assembly, parents at parent/teacher interviews etc.
+- Look at the photographic display of students' hat designs. - Watch the PowerPoint of the designs in the display. - Write down/draw the challenges and how we overcame them. - Write down/draw the successes and how we overcame them. - Write down/draw the thing that was hardest to achieve? - What did we learn from this experience? - What is our next step? - Draw a timeline with the milestone actions listed and the challenges, successes and hard-to-achieve events above drawn in on the timeline (teacher may have to lead) and a big star for the thing that was hardest to achieve. - How could we find out which hat design people in our school would like to wear? - Brainstorm how we could share our designs with others.